Code Blue (bull): Career

 Code Blue's owners first entered him in events sanctioned by the Professional Bucking Bull Association (PBBA).
 Code Blue finished his tour in the PBBA as the No. 5 ranked bull in the world.
-Code Blue then competed in the PBR for three years: from 2008–2010.
+Code Blue then competed in the PBR for three years: from 2008 to 2010.
 For two years, he competed in the elite tour of the PBR, the Built Ford Tough Series (BFTS): 2009 and 2010.